 Helping You Survive Texas’s Criminal Process

 If you have been arrested for committing a crime in Texas, what you know about the criminal process can help you make sound decisions that protect your future.
-You can depend on me, H. Alex Fuller, to educate you on legal options and identify possible outcomes so that you are prepared for challenges you will face before trial.
+You can depend on me, H. Alex Fuller, to educate you on legal options and identify possible outcomes so that you are prepared for the challenges you will face before trial.

-I have defended my clients against criminal charges in Dallas County and Collin County courthouses for over a decade.
+I have defended my clients against criminal charges in Collin County courthouses for over a decade.
 Whether you are facing misdemeanor or felony charges, I am qualified to handle all aspects related to your case.

 Please read this information to learn more about what to expect after you have been charged with a crime.
 Then, contact The Law Office Of H. Alex Fuller, PLLC, in McKinney to make an appointment for your no-cost consultation by calling 972-535-8266.

 Steps To Take To Protect Your Case Before Trial